beastrc/learn-web3_dapp/markdown/avalanche/avalanche-02-account.md

 	const client = getAvalancheClient()
 	const chain = client.XChain();
 	const keyChain = chain.keyChain();
-	const key = keyChain.makeKey()
+	const keypair = keyChain.makeKey()
+	const secret = keypair.getPrivateKeyString()
+	const address = keypair.getAddressString()
+	res.status(200).json({
+		secret, address
+	})
 ```

 Quick overview:
-* We instanciate an `Avalanche`object
-* Calling `Info` method will set-up some high-level variable of our rpc-call
+* Calling `makeKey` method will give us a keypair
+* `getPrivateKeyString` retrieve the string formated private key
-* `getNodeVersion` send the message and retrieve the answer.
+* `getAddressString` retrieve the string formated public key

 ------------------------

 ## Next

+Nice now, you hold an identity it's time to interact, don't forget to go on a faucet to earn some token.
+You want to know the amount of token you hold ?
+Good, this is exactly what the next challenge is asking for.